New York City Cancer Misdiagnosis Lawyer

 Cancer treatments are challenging.
 They can be painful and have many adverse side effects.
 A misdiagnosis could even result in a patient receiving cancer treatment when it is not necessary.

-Who is Liable for a Cancer Misdiagnosis?
+Who is Liable for a Cancer Misdiagnosis in NYC?

 The doctor who misdiagnosed the cancer is generally liable for damages in a medical malpractice claim.
 The medical facility, radiologist, and other medical providers could share in the liability for cancer misdiagnosis.